 About Istanbul Mosaic Museum

-The Istanbul Mosaic Museum, located near Sultanahmet Square in Istanbul, contains the amazing remains of mosaics excavated from the courtyard of the Great Palace of Constantinople.
+The Istanbul Mosaic Museum, located near Sultanahmet Square in Istanbul, Turkey, contains the amazing remains of mosaics excavated from the courtyard of the Great Palace of Constantinople.

 First discovered in 1933 and later fully excavated in the 1950s, the mosaic floors were found under the modern Arasta Bazaar and now form the core of the Istanbul Mosaic Museum.
 The floor was originally part of a peristyle courtyard in the Great Palace and is one of the very few elements of this Byzantine palace to have survived.
 The mosaics themselves were probably commissioned under Justinian I during his major renovations of the palace in the 6th century.